 What “excellent” credit (800+) actually requires:

 The good news?
 You don’t need an 800 to access almost every financial product out there.
-A 720–740 will get you excellent mortgage rates, top-tier credit cards, and favorable auto loan terms.
+In fact, a 720–740 will get you excellent mortgage rates, top-tier credit cards, and favorable auto loan terms.

 Factors That Can Slow You Down (Or Speed You Up)